Marktawa/fox-oil/ARTICLE.md

 The **Media Library** Plugin is what you will use to upload images to your Amazon S3 bucket.
 If the Amazon S3 Upload Provider Plugin is working, images you upload in the **Media Library** should appear in your S3 bucket automatically.

-## Step 2 - Install and Configure '@strapi/provider-upload-aws-s3' Plugin
+## Install and Configure '@strapi/provider-upload-aws-s3' Plugin

 ### Install AWS S3 Provider